Colleen Bell

-Colleen Bradley Bell (born January 30, 1967) is an American television producer known for her work on the soap opera The Bold and the Beautiful and for her involvement in various social issues.
-She was appointed Director of the California Film Commission by Governor Gavin Newsom on May 23, 2019.
+Colleen Clark Bradley; January 30, 1967) is an American television producer known for her work on the soap opera The Bold and the Beautiful and for her involvement in various social issues.
+She was appointed Director of the California Film Commission by Governor Gavin Newsom on May 23, 2019, to manage the state's tax credit program, increase the representation of women and minorities, and promote California as a production locale.
 She was appointed United States Ambassador to Hungary by United States President Barack Obama and took office on January 21, 2015.

 Early life and education

 Bell (née Bradley) was born in 1967 in Evanston, Illinois, to Sheila, an interior designer, and Edward Bradley, a lawyer.
 Bell studied economics and political science at Sweet Briar College in Sweet Briar, Virginia, and graduated in 1989 with a bachelor's degree.
+She studied her junior year at the University of St Andrews in Scotland.

 Producing career

 Bell's television career began in 1991 at Bell-Phillip Television Productions, the production company for the CBS soap opera The Bold and the Beautiful.
 Bell served in various roles for the show, including script supervisor and director of special projects.
-After leaving the show in 2000, she returned several years later as special projects director, and in 2011 led a project to overhaul and update all the fashion on the show, a critical aspect of production because the plot focuses on two rival fashion houses.
-She became a full producer in 2012.
+After leaving the show in 2000, Bell returned several years later as special projects director, and in 2011 led a project to overhaul and update all the fashion on the show, a critical aspect of production because the plot focuses on two rival fashion houses.
+Bell became a full producer in 2012.
 As producer, Bell has received three Daytime Emmy Award nominations when The Bold and the Beautiful was nominated for Outstanding Drama Series in 2013, 2014 and 2015.